Conteúdo do Curso

 In Python, positional arguments are function arguments passed to a function based on their position or order.
 When defining a function, you can specify the parameters it expects.
 When calling the function, you provide the corresponding arguments in the same order as the parameters.

-In all the functions of the previous chapters, we used exactly positional arguments - we explicitly indicated the arguments in the ()
+In all the functions of the previous chapters, we used positional arguments by explicitly indicating the arguments in the ()

-parentheses, after which we called the function, specifying the arguments in the appropriate order.
+parentheses, and then calling the function with the arguments in the appropriate order.

-We can also specify positional arguments when calling the function using a dictionary using argument name as a keyword and argument value as a value:
+We can also specify arguments using a dictionary with the argument name as a keyword and the argument value as a value:

-If we use this type of specification, we can specify arguments in any order:
+Using this type of specification allows us to specify arguments in any order.

 # Function with two positional arguments def greet(name, age): print(f'Hello, {name}!
 You are {age} years old.') # Calling the `greet()` function using dictionary greet(age=25, name='Alex') # Calling the `greet()` function using ordered values greet('Alex', 25)

-This way of setting arguments is preferable, as it increases the readability and interpretability of the code.
+This method of setting arguments is preferable because it enhances the readability and interpretability of the code.

 Obrigado pelo seu feedback!